PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

-She decides to buy a cane in the pawn shop next to her moms restaurant.

-As she is leaving she sees her mom going inside the building on the other side of the street waiting some tables.

-She rushes past hoping not to get seen, but fails.

 Her mom gives her a hug but then says shes really busy and then just goes straight back to work.